 Eating Pizza in Naples: The Best Pizzerias

-Naples is the birthplace of pizza – and you can taste it!
-In 1889, pizza maker Raffaele Esposito made a pizza for Queen Margherita.
+Naples is the birthplace of pizza, and you can taste it!
+In 1889, pizzamaker Raffaele Esposito made a pizza for Queen Margherita.
 She was so enthusiastic that the pizza was named after her: Pizza Margherita.

 1. L’Antica Pizzeria Da Michele ⭐⭐⭐⭐⭐

-- Price: €4-6 per pizza
+- Price: €6 per pizza

 2. Pizzeria Gino Sorbillo

-- Long lines, but worth the wait
+- Long queues, but worth the wait

 - Creative pizzas alongside classics